 Attorneys, parents, and staff of organizations that have a working knowledge of child support and want a deeper understanding of the administrative enforcement mechanism.

-Register for the Child Support Administrative Enforcement Actions: What You Need to Know webinar
+Register for the Child Support Administrative Enforcement Actions webinar

 Unpaid child support debt is a serious problem for noncustodial parents as well as custodial parents and their children.
-It leads to enforcement actions and causes stress for all parties.
+It leads to enforcement actions that can interfere with job retention, create barriers for father engagement and cause stress for all parties.
+In fact, most debt is owed by NCPs with little ability to pay.
+HHS has recommended that debt be reduced to help avoid incidents of child abuse and neglect.
 Participants will learn about the important OCSS programs that can administratively reduce child support debt owed to the government as well as strategies to avoid debt in the first place and an option for negotiating debt owed to custodial parents.

 Best Suited For: